robylynn/experiments/framework/inc/geometry/simplicialAdaptors/README.md

 Simplicial adaptors understand geometry representations enough to be able to generate simplicial decompositions of them.
-They also allow for iteration over the geometry representation guided by the simplicial decomposition.
+A simplicial decomposition allows for ordered iteration over vertices, and also tags the type of decomposition it is providing (PointList, LineList, TriangleList, etc).

 A particular simplicial provider will only provide a set of simplicial decompositions (those that are natural to the geometry representation that the